Frequently Asked Questions

 Section 12006 of the 21St Century Cures Act (the Cures Act), P.L.
 114-255, added Section 1903(l) of the Social Security Act (SSA).
 Section 1903(l) provides that states must require the use of an electronic visit verification (EVV) system for personal care services (PCS) and home health care services (HHCS) that require an in-home visit by a provider.

-Centers for Medicare & Medicaid Services does not interpret the EVV requirement to apply to PACE program services.
-In CMS’s view, PACE is a separate Medicaid benefit listed at section 1905(a)(26) of the Social Security Act, and that provision is not cited in section 12006(a)(5)(C) of the Cures Act.
+CMS does not consider the EVV requirement to be applicable to PACE program services.
+PACE, according to CMS, is a separate Medicaid benefit listed in section 1905(a)(26) of the Social Security Act, which is not cited in section 12006(a)(5)(C) of the Cures Act.

-All services requiring an in-home visit that are included in claims under the home health category or personal care services category on the CMS-64 form subject to the EVV requirement.
+All services requiring an in-home visit and included in claims on the CMS-64 form under the home health or personal care services category are subject to the EVV requirement.
 In addition, services furnished under waivers or demonstration projects that meet the statutory or regulatory definition of a “home health service” or “personal care service” must meet the EVV requirement, even if they are bundled into a different service or furnished through a managed care provider.
-In other words, if the service includes personal care services or home health services, even if it has a different name or also includes other services, it is subject to EVV.
+In other words, if the service includes personal care or home health services, even if it has a different name or includes additional services, it is subject to EVV.

-Section 1903(l)(5)(A) provides that the system must be able to electronically verify, with respect to visits conducted as part of personal care services or home health care services, the following:
+Section 1903(l)(5)(A) provides that the system must be able to verify electronically, concerning visits conducted as part of personal care services or home health care services, the following:

 • Which type of service was performed